MolSSI-Education/python-package-best-practices/setup.md

 ## Installing Python Using Anaconda <a name="python_install"></a>

-If you already have a Python 3 verison Anaconda or MiniConda installed, you can skip this step.
+If you already have a Python 3 version of Anaconda or MiniConda installed, you can skip this step.

 [Python][python] is a popular language for scientific computing, and great for general-purpose programming as well.
 We recommend using Python with the conda package manager.